OADA/oada-api-server/README.md

 ### Option A

 You may perform the OADA compliance check via [this web client](http://oada-test.herokuapp.com/compliance) by simply give it your API endpoint.
 The automated tester will test your API with the latest OADA specifications and report on the results.
-It takes about 5 seconds.
+Depending on the latency of your API, it may takes anywhere from 5 seconds to 5 minutes.

+You could also try Option B, if Option A takes too long.

 ### Option B